Struggling to get interviews?

 It rates ability from 0 (‘no proficiency’) to 6 (‘native or bilingual proficiency’).

-If you want to work for the U.S. government, this is the system that you should use to list language levels on your federal resume.
+If you want to work for the U.S. government, this is the system that you should use to list language levels.
 Most federal agencies hold their own ILR tests, and a few private companies also offer exams that can give you an ILR rating.
 There’s also the option of taking the ILR’s online self-assessment.

 CEFR